Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Epitomes

 Proposition~\ref{p:epitomes} gives a necessary condition for soficness.
-To prove that a shift is not sofic, we need to provide an exp-time computable family of epitomes with high resource-bounded Kolmogorov complexities.
-In what follows we discuss a simple application of this technique.
+To prove that a shift is not sofic, we need to provide a computable (or an exp-time computable) epitome function with high Kolmogorov complexities (or, respectively, resource-bounded Kolmogorov complexities).
+In what follows we discuss simple examples of application of this technique.
+We start with the standard example of mirror symmetric shift.

-\emph{Example~\ref{ex:mirror} revisited.} Let $\cal S$ be the shift from Example~\ref{ex:mirror} in the Introduction (the mirror-symmetric configurations).
-For this example we can define epitome functions ${\cal E}_n$ as follows: \begin{itemize} \item if an $n\times n$ pattern $P$ contains only black and white letters, then ${\cal E}_n(P)$ maps it to a binary string of length $n^2$ that identifies $P$ uniquely (roughly speaking, ${\cal E}_n$ does not compress the patterns in black and white); \item all patterns with red letters are mapped to the empty string. \end{itemize} It is not hard to see that ${\cal E}_n$ is an exp-time computable family of epitomes for this shift (since a configuration below the red line determines all black-and-white patterns above this line).
-Since for some patterns of size $n\times n$ we have $ \CK(P) \ge n^2 $ (i.e., even the plain Kolmogorov complexity of $P$ is super-linear), we can apply Proposition~\ref{p:epitomes} and conclude that the shift is not sofic.
+\begin{examplerev}{ex:mirror} Let ${\cal S}_{\text{mirror}}$ be the shift from Example~\ref{ex:mirror} in the introduction (the mirror-symmetric configurations).
+For this example we can define an epitome function ${\cal E}$ as follows: \begin{itemize} \item if an $n\times n$ pattern $P$ contains only black and white letters, then ${\cal E}(P)$ is a binary string of length $n^2$ that identifies $P$ uniquely (roughly speaking, ${\cal E}$ does not compress the patterns in black and white); \item ${\cal E}$ is undefined for all patterns containing at least one red letter. \end{itemize} The defined ${\cal E}$ satisfies the definition of a computable epitome function, since the part of a configuration above the red line determines uniquely all black-and-white patterns below this line.
+More specifically, for every $n\times n$ pattern $P$ that contains only black and white letters, let $R$ be the infinite pattern defined as follows: \begin{itemize} \item the domain of $R$ is the complement of the $n\times n$ domain of $P$, \item the horizontal line in $R$ that is one row above $P$ must consist of only red letters, \item the positions that are symmetric (with respect to the red line) to the positions with black letters in $P$ must be black, \item all other letters in $R$ must be white, \end{itemize} as shown in Fig.~\ref{f:p-and-r}.
+It is clear that $R$ is compatible with $P$ and not compatible with other $n\times n$ patterns, as required in the definition of an epitome function.

+Since there are $2^{n^2}$ patterns of size $n\times n$ with black and white letters, for some patterns of size $n\times n$ we have $ \CK({\cal E}(P)) \ge n^2. $ Therefore, we can apply Proposition~\ref{p:epitomes}~(a) and conclude that the shift is not sofic.